Woodland Caribou - Species at Risk

-To further enhance critical habitat protection in Jasper National Park:
+To protect winter caribou habitat in Jasper National Park:

-- Winter recreational access will be available in all delayed access areas later in the season when days are longer and temperatures generally warmer.
+- Winter recreational access is available in all delayed access areas later in the season when days are longer and temperatures generally warmer.

 In 2013, Parks Canada engaged winter recreational users to inventory activities in Jasper and identify potential areas to strengthen the park’s winter offer.
 Concurrently, actions were proposed to enhance caribou habitat protection in the park.
 Parks Canada’s decision to further enhance winter recreational offer that is mindful of caribou conservation in Jasper reflects comments received from local businesses, municipal government, tourism organizations (provincial and local), environmental and outdoor recreational groups.